77media/angular-card/README.md

 ssm-angular-card
 ============

-Angular directive for card https://github.com/jessepollak/card
+Angular directive for visual credit card input and validation.

+This is forked from https://github.com/gavruk/angular-card and https://github.com/jessepollak/card with inspiration from https://github.com/bendrucker/angular-credit-cards also.

 ## Screenshot